RUGSoftEng/2018-Hestia-Web/docs/architecture/HestiaWeb_architecture.md

 For each module this represents the brunt the module.
 It described the endpoints that clients can access to interact with that module, any constraints on that interaction (such as a requirement for authentication), and the actual action associated with that interaction.
 The interaction is in the form of standard REST verbs acting on the resource the module represents.

 #### Application Configuration and the Factory Pattern
-To aid with building, testing, and deploying our application we use the (factory pattern)[https://en.wikipedia.org/wiki/Factory_method_pattern].
+To aid with building, testing, and deploying our application we use the [factory pattern](https://en.wikipedia.org/wiki/Factory_method_pattern).
 We define the configuration of our application in `config.py` as an object.
 The classes of configuration are `Development`, `Testing`, and `Production`.
 The application is created via the factory `create_app()` method.

 #### Endpoint Information
 Here we document the endpoints associated with each module.
 We have endpoints dealing with users, servers, and presets.